Rinzyy/vibecalmer/README.md

 ## Deployment

-VibeDown can be deployed on any platform that supports Next.js applications:
+VibeCalmer can be deployed on any platform that supports Next.js applications:

 - [Vercel](https://vercel.com/) (recommended)
 - [Netlify](https://www.netlify.com/)